Huegoxaga/notes/python/tools-and-packages.md

   - `cv.bitwise_xor(input, output, mask)`
 - `cv2.imshow('image',img)`, showing the stored image
   - The first parameter is the title of title window.
+- Perspective transformation
+  - `cv2.getPerspectiveTransform(src, dst)` returns a transformation matrix `M`, where
+    - `src`, and `dst` are a list of points from source view and destination view before and after transformation, in a `np` array of type `float32`
+  - `cv2.perspectiveTransform(pointsArray, M)` returns a list of converted points based on the given transformation matrix `M`
+  - `cv2.warpPerspective(img, M, (width, height))` returns a transformed image with specified output width and height
 - video
   - `cap = cv2.VideoCapture(0)`, reading video directly from the webcam
     - `cv2.VideoCapture(pipeline)` also takes a GStreamer pipepline definition string as an argument for video input